The marine wildlife on the Falklands is precious and unique

 Other nesting sea birds on the Falklands include Shearwaters and Petrels whom all call the Falklands their home during the breeding season.

-here about the abundant marine wildlife on the Falklands.
+You can read a lot more here about the abundant marine wildlife on the Falklands.

 Above information curtesy of